Planning a visit to Cape D’Aguilar? We are here to help.

 The Cape D’Aguilar Battery was destroyed in World War II and only ruins remain.
 The path is also somewhat overgrown but it is worth checking out if you have extra time.

-Additional Tips On Cape D’Aguilar In Hong Kong
+Tips For Visiting Cape D’Aguilar In Hong Kong

 - Don’t fly your drone here!
 We tried flying our drone and it was just way too windy.
 The wind was taking our drone away and we couldn’t control it at all.
 We were unbelievably close to losing our drone.